AMDmi3/AMDmi3.core/content/posts/python-3.11-in-freebsd-ports/index.en.md

 ### Force pytest and numpy updates

-Updates for important ports handing in the bugzilla for months is not acceptable.
+Updates for important ports hanging in the bugzilla for months is not acceptable.
 In most cases they are blocked by testing or fixing the affected ports, which may last forever.
 So instead it could be solved by preserving an older version of the port (e.g. copy